uzresk/aws-auto-operations-using-lambda/README.md

     - To identify the target of volume to get a snapshot There are three ways.
         - 1. To specify the volume ID in json
         - 2. To specify multiple volume ID in json
-        - 3. To specify the tag that has been granted to the EBS in jso
+        - 3. To specify the tag that has been granted to the EBS in json
 - [Create Image(AMI)](./create-image/README.md)
     - Do AMI creation and generation management along the set schedule in CloudWatchEvents.
         - 1. To specify the instance ID in json